-A student who earns a grade of D or less in two or more required courses, regardless of the grade earned in a repeated course and regardless of the cumulative academic GPA, will be dismissed from the program.

-A student who earns a single-term academic GPA of less than 2.5 at any point during his/her/their course of study will be dismissed from the program.

-A student who fails to meet the stated criteria for the comprehensive examination will be dismissed from the program.
+- 1. A student earns a grade of D or F in two or more required courses, regardless of the grade earned in a repeated course and regardless of the cumulative academic GPA. - 2.
+A student earns a single-term academic GPA of less than 2.5 at any point during their course of study. - 3.
+A student fails to meet the stated criteria for the Comprehensive Examination.